Cherednik and Hecke algebras of varieties with a finite group action: The Cherednik algebra of a -variety

 \begin{proof} Suppose first that $X=\h$ is a vector space and $G$ is a subgroup in $GL(\h)$.
 Then, as we mentioned, $H_{t,c,\omega}(X,G)$ is the rational Cherednik algebra for $G$.
-So in this case the theorem is true.
+So in this case the theorem is true, see \cite{EM1}, Subsection 3.2.